 Block Boundary Pegs

 It all looks quite simple when you are looking to buy the block.
-You can go out to the site and see tall pegs at every corner.
+You can go out to the site and see tall pegs with tape at every corner.

 A few months later when the builder is looking to start it can all be very different.

-- The first thing to understand is the tall pegs are markers, the actual boundary peg is normally driven down to just above ground level.
+The first thing to understand is the tall pegs are indication markers, the actual boundary peg is normally driven down to just above ground level.
 (See photo below)

-- You need to take measurements so you can relocate the pegs accurately, this involves taking measurements to each peg from at least two points that are unlikely to be damaged.
+- Take measurements so you can find or relocate the pegs accurately, this involves taking measurements to each peg from at least two points that are unlikely to be damaged.
 Examples are joints in concrete paths, drain covers, existing fences.

 - Where possible you can use paint to mark concrete paths or fences.